 Yes, You Can Find a Job

 We know that jumping into a new field can be daunting, but the security of a healthy paycheck and the reward of an engaging professional life make it all worthwhile.
 If you’re ready to land that first digital marketing job without going back to school or shelling out a lot of money, check out In Demand Career’s mini course for free.
-You can pick up even more job-ready skills with our full online course.
+You can pick up even more job-ready skills with our free training masterclass, or learn all of the most in-demand digital marketing skills with our full online course.
 These valuable resources will immediately have you picking up the hottest digital marketing skills, preparing killer applications, and connect you with a community of other driven job-seekers around the world.